 3.1.1 The robots.
-After the analysis, we found out that 6 out of 18 studies were conducted using non-commercially available robots that were built purposely for those research studies, and none of them have become commercially available to date, with another one using both a commercially and a non-commercially available robot (Billard et al., 2007; Jimenez et al., 2016; Kozima et al., 2005a; Lathan and Malley, 2001; Marti and Giusti, 2010; Robins et al., 2003; Wainer et al., 2014).
-These robots can be seen in Fig. 1.
+The analysis identified that 6 out of 18 studies were conducted using non-commercially available robots that were built purposely for those research studies, and none of them have become commercially available to date, with another one using both a commercially and a non-commercially available robot (Billard et al., 2007; Jimenez et al., 2016; Kozima, Nakagawa and Yano, 2005; Lathan and Malley, 2001; Marti and Giusti, 2010; Robins et al., 2003; Wainer et al., 2014).
+Some of these robots can be seen in Fig. 1.
 A major explanation regarding why those robots are not widely used in SE schools is that schools do not have access to them.
-Therefore, we will not elaborate further on these systems.
-Instead, the remainder of our review focuses on studies that used commercially available robots.
-Among these, the most used robot is the robot NAO (Aslam et al., 2016; Barakova et al., 2015; Lewis et al., 2016; Shamsuddin et al., 2012b; Standen et al., 2014c; Warren et al., 2015), a humanoid robot manufactured by Softbank Robotics that measures 58cm and offers 25 degrees of freedom (DoF), various sensors, and a toy-like appearance.
-One of the main drawbacks for use of NAO is its price, as it currently retails for a price of approximately £6,000, with retailers offering maintenance plans for extra money.
-For that price, a school needs to see a very high value-for-money and have the budget to decide to buy it.
+Therefore, no further consideration will be given to these systems.
+Instead, the remainder of the review focuses on studies that used commercially available robots.
+Among these, the most commonly used is the robot NAO (Aslam et al., 2016; Barakova et al., 2015; Lewis et al., 2016; Shamsuddin, Yussof, Ismail, Mohamed, et al., 2012; Standen, Brown, Roscoe, et al., 2014; Warren et al., 2015), a humanoid robot manufactured by Softbank Robotics that measures 58cm and offers 20-25 degrees of freedom (DoF), various sensors, and a toy-like appearance.
+One of the main drawbacks for use of NAO is its price, as it currently retails for a price of approximately £6,000, with retailers offering maintenance plans for additional fees.
+For that price, a school needs to see a very high value-for-money and have the budget available before they can decide to buy it.
 NAO has been used in 6 of the 12 studies that used commercially available robots, and it was most likely selected for education studies due to its friendly toy-like appearance, its capabilities, and its programmability.
 However, it is possible that marketing and publicity of the NAO robot, as it has been featured extensively in showcases, public events, and news reports, may have influenced interest in this specific robot type.
 Indeed, there are several other, more affordable robots that are very similar in appearance and features to NAO that have not been used in any published studies.
-Cheaper robots that have been used in other studies such as LEGO Mindstorms (a robotic kit that lets its user build a robot in different shapes and configurations using LEGO bricks, also with various sensors), used in 3 studies, and Sphero (a spherical robot that can be navigated and can produce sounds),, used in 1 study, do not have as many features or capabilities as NAO.
-However, there is no evidence that they offer less benefits than the more expensive robots, and several studies featuring them have equally highlighted their potential in the field of SE (Golestan et al., 2017; Karna-Lin et al., 2006; Kozima et al., 2005b; Marti and Giusti, 2010), with a recent study comparing both types of robots finding little or no difference between their effectiveness and benefits (Aslam et al., 2016).
+Cheaper robots that have been used in other studies such as LEGO Mindstorms (a robotic kit that lets its user build a robot in different shapes and configurations using LEGO bricks, also with various sensors), used in 3 studies, and Sphero (a spherical robot that can be navigated and can produce sounds), used in 1 study, do not have as many features or capabilities as NAO.
+However, there is no evidence that they offer less benefits than the more expensive robots, and several studies featuring them have equally highlighted their potential in the field of SE (Golestan et al., 2017; Karna-Lin et al., 2006; Kozima, Nakagawa and Yasuda, 2005; Marti and Giusti, 2010), with a recent study comparing both types of robots finding little or no difference between their effectiveness and benefits (Aslam et al., 2016).
 The prices of the robots used in the studies analysed in this paper can be seen in Table 1.
 The reason why these robots are not widely used in SE yet may be because teachers do not see them as representing sufficient value-for-money.
 Some teachers might not know about the existence of some of them, and many might not know how to use them or will not have the time to spend in learning how to use them and creating activities for their students with them.
-The commercially available robots used in the analysed studies, Keepon, LEGO Mindstorms EV3MEG, R25 Milo, NAO, Sphero, and Topobo can be seen in Fig. 2.
+Some of the commercially available robots used in the analysed studies can be seen in Fig. 2.